 What Causes Dry Lips?

-The feeling of dry lips is not only bad, but leads to the daunting thought of how, in only a brief time, you will be left with chapped lips.
+Winter is in full swing now, so the feeling of dry and chapped lips is haunting us!
+Dr.Lipp is here to solve your dry lips questions and concerns.
 Part of letting your lips not dry out includes doing your homework on all the things that put the soft texture of your luscious lips at risk.

 Here is a sneak-peak into the most common reasons why lips dry.